 - Safety Award: For the second consecutive year, Shopgirls, from Granite Falls High School, showed outstanding focus on their work-space cleanness and personal protective equipment for their Prototype diesel vehicle.

 - Communications Award: The Eco-Lancers, from Livingston High School in Livingston, NJ competed in the Prototype gasoline category and implemented an impressive array of communications efforts and activities to promote their Shell Eco-marathon project.

-- Vehicle Design Award: Alden Conger High School Supermileage team was recognized for innovative design research in terms of ergonomics and aesthetics.
+- Universidad Presbiteriana Mackenzie, from Brazil, had their car arrive two days late, but they worked solidly for 14 hours to get their car ready for technical inspections.
+Vehicle Design Award: Alden Conger High School Supermileage team was recognized for innovative design research in terms of ergonomics and aesthetics.

 - Technical Innovation: The Duke Electric Vehicles team from Duke University demonstrated outstanding initiative and technical ingenuity along optimal use of new materials in the drive train chassis and tires.

 "This year's event in Detroit has been everything we imagined it would be; showcasing innovation, human ingenuity, teamwork and perseverance," said Niel Golightly, vice president of external relations for Shell Americas.
 "Through the competition, together with our partners, Shell challenges future engineers to think creatively and act practically with hands-on opportunities to stretch the boundaries of energy efficiency.
 There is no doubt that these students have a bright future ahead and will positively shape transport and mobility in the years to come."